minyk/grok-serde/README.md

 LOCATION 's3a://access_log/access_log';
 ```

-* Column names should be matched with capture name of grok pattern.
+* Column names should be matched with capture name of grok patterns.
 * `output.format.string` is not provided, serialization is not working.

 # TODO

-* Define custom pattern
+* Use custom patterns
 * More test

 # Acknowledgement
-This project is heavily adopted from https://github.com/varmaprr/spark
+* This project is heavily adopted from https://github.com/varmaprr/spark
+* Grok java library is from https://github.com/thekrakken/java-grok